 Other Varieties of Insurance through the VA Include

 The VA actually offers a variety of life insurance options.
 There’s the Servicemembers’ Group Life Insurance Traumatic Injury Protection or (TSGLI), which is available to anyone who’s serving with the SGLI, who has also received a traumatic injury.
 This includes all traumatic injuries, including those as a result of combat.
 It is meant to help cover the service member while they recover from their injuries.

 If you were released from active duty with a service-connected disability (including 0 percent), you’re in good health (with an exception to your service-connected rating), and you were discharged under other than dishonorable, you also might be eligible for Service-Disabled Veterans’ Insurance (S-DVI).

 To recap, VGLI is available for all qualifying veterans of any health condition (if you apply before 240 days).
 Depending on what your current health looks like and how old you are, should determine if this is a good option for you.
 If you’re older and have poor health, the steep prices of VGLI might be your only reasonable offer, especially if you can’t get covered elsewhere.
 Simply remember, if you want to apply without having to answer questions about your health, you must apply within 240 days of separation from the military.
 And if you aren’t supporting anyone financially and all your bills are paid off, you might not need life insurance at all.

 TSGLI is also another option if you sustain a traumatic injury during your service.
-This life insurance will help until you have recovered from any traumatic injury, and is only available to those who are currently using the SGLI—this should be automatic coverage.
+This life insurance will help until you have recovered from any traumatic injury and is only available to those currently using the SGLI—this should be automatic coverage.